-MOTHER.
-Some colours are mineral, as the different chalks and earths; and others are vegetable, as indigo, and many more.
+Mother.
+Some colours are mineral, as the different chalks, and earths; and others vegetable, as indigo, and many more.

-LOUISA.
-Pray, mother, of what is that beautiful varnish composed, with which you so elegantly finished the work-basket that Helen painted for my aunt?
+Louisa.
+Pray, mother, of what is that beautiful varnish composed, with which you so elegantly finished the work-basket, Helen painted for my aunt?

-MOTHER.
-There are many varieties of varnish, adapted to different purposes, all chiefly composed of the several gums, dissolved in spirits of wine.
+Mother.
+There are many varieties of varnish, adapted to different purposes, all chiefly composed of the several gums and spirits of wine.
 To learn the manner of preparing each different kind, you must consult the most approved receipts.

-LOUISA.
-Helen, what must be our next question?
+Louisa.
+Helen!
+What must be our next question?

-HELEN.
+Helen.
 Oh!
 I have fifty yet unasked.

-Indeed, I can scarcely touch any thing, or look around me, without seeing something, about the properties of which I wish to inquire.
+Indeed, I can scarcely touch any thing, or look around me, without seeing something, of whose properties I wish to inquire.
 Even at this moment, my eyes have discovered an object, which has not been yet explained.

-LOUISA.
+Louisa.
 Where are you looking?
 Oh!
-I see-on the mantel-piece; and papa's snuffbox is the object you mean.
-I do not like snuff, but I wish to know what it is.
+I see-on the mantle piece, and papa's snuff-box is the object you mean.
+I do not like snuff, but I should like to know what it is.

-HELEN.
-Then, without farther hesitation, pray, mamma, what is snuff?
+Helen.
+Then, without further hesitation, pray, mamma, what is snuff?

-MOTHER.
-Snuff is the powdered leaves of the tobacco-plant, dried, and occasionally enriched by certain perfumes.
+Mother.
+Snuff is the powdered leaves of the tobacco plant, dried, and carefully prepared, occasionally enriched by certain perfumes.

-LOUISA.
-And what sort of a plant is the tobacco-plant?
+Louisa.
+And what sort of a plant is the tobacco plant?